Michaelzyb/MDRNet/README.md

 Currently supported datasets are 'NEU-SEG', 'KolektorSDD series', 'DAGM', 'RSDD series', 'CrackForest' and others.
 We will follow up with datasets.

 ## 3. Supported models
-'U-Net', 'Seg-Net', 'PGA-Net', 'DeepLabV3', 'BiseNet', 'EDR-Net', 'SegFormer', 'Swin-UNet', 'TopFormer', 'HDRNet'.
+'U-Net', 'Seg-Net', 'PGA-Net', 'DeepLabV3', 'BiseNet', 'EDR-Net', 'SegFormer', 'ABUNet', 'TopFormer', 'MDRNet'.

 ## 4. Environmental needs
 ''Python >= 3.6 PyTorch >= 1.1.0 Albumentations tqdm tensorboardX cv2 numpy''
 ## 5. Run
-For example, I need to run the HDRNet model on the NEU-SEG dataset, which can be entered in the terminal Terminal:
+For example, I need to run the MDRNet model on the NEU-SEG dataset, which can be entered in the terminal Terminal:
-'python main.py --model hdrnet --benchmark neuseg --base_lr 0.001 --epochs 100 --log_path logs --dataset_root_path C:/../.. --mode totat-sup --batch_size 4'
+'python main.py --model mdrnet --benchmark neuseg --base_lr 0.001 --epochs 100 --log_path logs --dataset_root_path C:/../.. --mode totat-sup --batch_size 4'
 Alternatively, we can change the parameters in main.py to train multiple models in succession.
 We need to pass in a number of parameters at the same time in the 'main.py' program, '--model' for the trained model, '--benchmark' for the dataset, and '--dataset_root_path' for the path where the dataset will be stored after it is downloaded.